NWChemEx-Project/CMakeBuild/dox/CMakeSuperBuild.md

 that another target will be produced (to aid in you in linking).
 This additional target will not be namespace protected and may collided with our targets.
 To avoid this we append a suffix that we expect to be unique.

-:memo: The convention is to append `_External` to each target.
+Note that our convention is to append `_External` to each target.